yogurt-foundation/yogurt-css-documentation/src/visibility.md

 ---
 id: visibility
 title: Visibility
-description: Utility for show or hide without affecting the layout of the document.
+description: Utilities for show or hide without affecting the layout of the document.
 layout: default
 ---